Jennifer theriault Jennifer theriault

 Movement

-Movement is circulation.
+Movement Movement is circulation.
 It supports lymphatic flow, metabolic flexibility, and emotional release.
-Whether it’s walking, stretching, or dancing, daily movement is a signal to the body: we are alive, and we are safe.
+But not all movement is created equal.
+Strength training, in particular, is a metabolic multiplier—it builds muscle, stabilizes joints, supports insulin sensitivity, and protects against age-related decline.
+Whether it’s walking, lifting, stretching, or dancing, daily movement is a signal to the body: we are alive, and we are safe.

 Passion